SeisComP3/seiscomp3/doc/base/getting-started.rst

     0) mysql
          MySQL server.
     1) postgresql
-         Postgresql server.
+         PostgreSQL server.
 There is currently no support in setup to create the database for you.
 You have to setup the database and user accounts on your own.
 The database schema is installed under share/db/postgresql.sql.
    Database backend [0]:

 If the database is enable the database backend can be selected.
-SeisComP3 supports two main backends: MySQL and postgresql.
+SeisComP3 supports two main backends: MySQL and PostgreSQL.
 Select the backend to be used here but be prepared that only for the MySQL backend the setup can help to create the database and tables for you.
-If you are using postgresql you have to provide a working database with the correct schema.
+If you are using PostgreSQL you have to provide a working database with the correct schema.
 The schema files are part of the distribution and can be found in :file:`share/db/postgresql.sql`.

 .. note::

    As of PostgreSQL version 9 the default output encoding has changed to hex.
-   In order to fix issuses with seiscomp3 log in to your database and run the following command.
+   In order to fix issues with seiscomp3 log in to your database and run the following command.

    .. code-block:: sql